Turfjs/turf/CONTRIBUTING.md

 Run the following release commands, replacing `7.0.0` with your version number:

-- create a release branch
+- create a release branch and switch to it.
+All building, tagging and publishing will be done on the release branch, and then merged back into master in a later step.
   - `git checkout origin/master -b release-7.0.0`

 - increment the version number of all packages, and create a local commit, without pushing to origin.
 This will also create a release tag.